Christina's Cucina

 We headed back to Uncle Fred’s to find Aunt Virginia watching the Italian version of The Great British Bake Off!
 It was so funny, especially since they apparently tried to find an Italian version of Paul and Mary!

 We always go to the Saturday market in Cassino when we are in Italy.
-We especially loved it as teenagers and beyond because of the shoe market!
-Beautiful Italian shoes as far as the eye could see!
+We especially loved it as teenagers because of the shoe market!
+Beautiful Italian made shoes as far as the eye could see!

 After about an hour of horrible weather, the thunderstorm seemed to pass and it stopped raining, so Denisa and I decided to drive to Cassino to see if the market was on.